 If there is gas in the property, we will need to arrange for a Gas Safety Record to be carried out by a qualified engineer.
 This would need to be done annually along with a service.

 All electrical appliances and installations have to be deemed safe.
-The best way to ensure this is to have a fixed wire test conducted.
-This is normally valid for 10 years.
-All portable appliances such as freestanding fridge/freezers would benefit from a periodical Portable Appliance Test.
+To ensure this, an Electrical Installation and Condition Report must be undertaken.
+This is normally valid for up to 5 years.
+All portable appliances should have a Portable Appliance Test.

 All soft furnishings provided as part of the let have to comply with Fire and Furnishing Regulations that stipulate that all foam based items are fire retardant.
 This is shown by a Fire Safety sticker present on items, however, any items pre 1950 and post 1990 will automatically comply with the regulations.